Psoriasis is one of the most upsetting and difficult skin conditions experienced and there is no known cure according to modern medicine.

 The major active constituent in Goldenseal berberine inhibits oxidative stress and inflammation in a variety of tissues including liver, adipose tissue, kidney, and pancreas.
 (9)

 Results of one study indicate that silymarin seems to be effective in reducing the biochemical and ultrasonographic changes induced by fatty liver disease.
 A pilot study performed in patients with fatty liver disease confirmed an improvement in liver enzymes and insulin resistance.
 (10)

 One study of five psoriasis cases, ranging from mild to severe at the study onset, improved on all measured outcomes over a six-month period when measured by the Psoriasis Area and Severity Index.
 Saffron tea and slippery elm bark water were consumed daily.
 (12)

 The Ultimate Herbal DETOX program and BodiClenz program use all of the herbs mentioned above, an effective liver detox plus fasting on a vegetarian, gluten-free diet along with a thorough colon cleansing program.

 It has been shown to reduce and sometimes eliminate psoriasis, especially when used regularly over 2-3 years.
 I would suggest completing the program every 3-6 months until you have eliminated the psoriasis completely.

-The Herbal Detox program will encourage incremental changes in diet while improving liver health and reducing inflammation.
+The Herbal Detox program or BodiClenz program will encourage incremental changes in diet while improving liver health and reducing inflammation.
 The diet is gluten-free, involves fasting on fruits and vegetables and uses high doses of the herbs in capsules.

 You may see reductions within the first two weeks but persistence will be required.